NeuralLog/specs/13-key-management.md

 NeuralLog implements a deterministic hierarchical key management system that enables powerful security features while maintaining zero server knowledge.
 This specification details how keys are generated, managed, and used throughout the system.

+## The TypeScript Client SDK: Cornerstone of Zero-Knowledge

+The TypeScript Client SDK is the cornerstone of NeuralLog's zero-knowledge architecture.
+It implements all cryptographic operations client-side, ensuring that sensitive data and encryption keys never leave the client.
+This SDK:

+1. Handles all encryption and decryption operations
+2. Manages the key hierarchy and derivation
+3. Generates search tokens for searchable encryption
+4. Implements secure authentication without transmitting passwords
+5. Provides the foundation for all other language SDKs

 ## Core Principles

 1. **Zero Server Knowledge**: The server never possesses encryption keys or plaintext
 2. **Deterministic Key Hierarchy**: All keys derived from a master secret using deterministic paths
-3. **Client-Side Cryptography**: All cryptographic operations happen client-side
+3. **Client-Side Cryptography**: All cryptographic operations happen client-side via the TypeScript Client SDK
 4. **Metadata-Only Server**: Server stores only verification hashes and metadata
 5. **Immediate Revocation**: Keys can be revoked instantly through metadata updates